splunk/observability-workshop/docs/rum/RUM-Sessions.md

 This will give you a list of sessions that matched both the time filter and the subset selected in the Tag Profile.

-Select one  by clicking on the session ID, It is a good idea to select one that has the longes duration.
+Select one  by clicking on the session ID, It is a good idea to select one that has the longest duration (preferable over 700 ms).

 ![RUM-Header](../images/rum/RUM-Session-Selected.png)